Characteristic cycles and the microlocal geometry of the Gauss map, I: Introduction

+is a torus of rank one and hence not a maximal torus inside the group $\Sl_3(\bbC)$.
+Note that in this case the restriction of the $3$-dimensional standard representation still splits into three pairwise distinct characters of the subtorus $T_u \subset G_u$, so the latter still distinguishes the weights of the standard representation from each other as claimed in (b).
+In this example the monodromy action is trivial because the Gauss map is a trivial disconnected cover; we will see in theorem~\ref{thm:smoothsubvarieties} that when the monodromy is big, then in certain cases we do get a maximal torus from theorem~\ref{thm:gausstorus}. \end{rem}

-To illustrate the strength of this result, recall that an irreducible representation of a connected algebraic group is called {\em minuscule} if all its weights with respect to a maximal torus are in the same Weyl group orbit.
-Such representations are very special~\cite{GreenMinuscule}.
-For the Dynkin types of the simple Lie algebras, the only examples are the fundamental representations of the following dimensions:
+Recall that an irreducible representation is {\em minuscule} if its weights form a single Weyl group orbit; minuscule representations have very special properties, a detailed discussion of their combinatorics can be found in~\cite[chapter~5]{GreenMinuscule}.
+For the simple Lie algebras the only non-trivial minuscule representations are the fundamental ones of the following dimensions: {